 Mandamus Lawsuit is safe to file.
-There is no adverse action taken by government against the person who files mandamus case.
+There is no adverse action taken by the government against the person who files the mandamus case.

-Mandamus court order will get your result on your application within 60 calendar days.
-Most cases get result within 20-30 days.
+The mandamus court order will get your result on your application within 60 calendar days.
+Most cases get results within 20-30 days.

 Basically, when you file a court case, the US embassy or USCIS has to submit their answer in court within 60 days.

-Any application pending outside normal processing time at US embassy, USCIS and DOS among other federal agencies are eligible for filing Mandamus.
+Any application pending outside normal processing time at the US embassy, USCIS, and DOS among other federal agencies are eligible for filing Mandamus.

-US Green card applications, citizenship, marriage based spouse immigrant visas, employment visas like L visa, H1B, H4, H4 EAD, investor-based immigrant visas, study visa such as F-1, B1/B2 visitor visa.
+US Green card applications, citizenship, marriage-based spouse immigrant visas, employment visas like L visa, H1B, H4, H4 EAD, investor-based immigrant visas, study visas such as F-1, B1/B2 visitor visa.